EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 ### Exercise 2

 Create something that uses a `live_loop`.
-Experiment to change the code while SonicPi is still running (press the **Run** button again without stoping the music).
+Experiment to change the code while SonicPi is still running (change something in your code then press the **Run** button again without stoping the music).
 What happens?

 ### Exercise 3

 Use what you know about `loops` and `threads` to create a piece that uses a mix of different kinds of loops and threads.
 Be as creative as you want and don't be afraid to try new things!
 Especially, experiment to change your code live using `live_loops` and see if you can make interesting changes in the music while your program is running.
-If your code throws and error, try to read the error message and understand what SonicPi is trying to tell you.
+If your code throws an error, try to read the error message and understand what SonicPi is trying to tell you.
 Don't be shy to ask your team mate and classmates for help if you need it! :musical_note: :question: :flushed:

 ***